French love poem

 Poem vs Maghreb & Middle East languages

-Little french poetry, in haiku style, translated in Maghreb and Middle East languages.
+Little French poetry, in haiku style, translated into Maghreb and Middle East languages.

 Have a look to these wonderful alphabets!
 I like the tifinagh alphabet of the tashelhiyt!

 Love poems in languages of Maghreb and Middle-East, to declare your flame!

 True audio voices: Arabic, farsi, turkish etc.